mopidy/mopidy/docs/extensiondev.rst

     mopidy-soundspot/           # The Git repo root
         LICENSE                 # The license text
-        README.rst              # Document what it is and how to use it mopidy_soundspot/       # Your code
+        MANIFEST.in             # List of data files to include in PyPI package README.rst              # Document what it is and how to use it mopidy_soundspot/       # Your code
             __init__.py
-            ...
+            ext.conf            # Default config for the extension ...
         setup.py                # Installation script